 For a little exercise and some great views, hike or bike up “A” Mountain.
 Two trails circle the mountain, one of them leading to the top.
 From a skill perspective, the hiking trail is perfect for beginners.
-However, the mountain biking trails are considered advanced.
+However, mountain biking trails are considered advanced.

 Fun Fact: It’s an NMSU tradition to repaint the letter on “A” Day.
 And, you guessed it — it takes place in April.

-7. Hike Through The Dripping Springs Natural Area
+8. Dripping Springs Natural Area

 When thinking about New Mexico and space travel, the first image that comes to mind for many people is Area 51 in Roswell, New Mexico, and the UFO crash that allegedly occurred there in 1947.
 But Las Cruces’s connection to the heavens is much more established.